 - Pickled Jalapeños – Totally optional, and it can be skipped if you don’t like jalapeños.
 You can always substitute for black olives or really anything else you prefer!

 - The “7th” Layer – This is technically like, 3 “layers” in one I guess.
 We top with some shredded iceberg lettuce, a little cilantro, and some chopped up tomatoes.
 Again, pico would be a great choice instead.
-You really can’t go wrong here, but if you are going to make your dip ahead of time, then make sure to leave the fresh toppings off until right before serving.
+You can use some sliced black olives too.
+You really can’t go wrong here, but if you are going to make your seven layer dip ahead of time, then make sure to leave the fresh toppings off until right before serving.
 The lettuce, cilantro and tomato will wilt and get soggy.

-How Do I Properly Prepare Mexican Style Chorizo For This Keto 7 Layer Dip?
+How Do I Properly Prepare Mexican Style Chorizo For The Dip?

-Can I Make This Keto 7 Layer Dip Ahead of Time?
+Can I Make This Dip Ahead of Time?

 Pico de Gallo vs. Jarred Salsa: